How Kerb-to-flight passenger flow management is transforming Birmingham Airport

 Planning the future

-Today, Birmingham Airport is exploring new use cases, such as detecting the location and movement of assets like trollies, employees and vehicles, and determining what improvements are needed.
-The airport is also considering how best to leverage Veovo’s new advancements in 3D sensors to improve measurement precision at key choke points.
+Today, Birmingham Airport is exploring new use cases, such as detecting the location and movement of assets like trollies, employees and vehicles and determining the necessary improvements.
+The airport is also considering leveraging Veovo’s new advancements in 3D sensors to improve measurement precision at key choke points.

 In the long term, BHX sees Veovo as key to providing it with a deeper understanding of capacity and constraints on a larger scale as it looks to invest in its facilities to handle an expected 40% growth in passengers.